kenjiadachi/nuxt-rails-test02/front/content/articles/sample2.md

 ---
 title: Introduction
-description: Learn how to use @nuxtjs/content.Learn how to use @nuxtjs/content.Learn how to use @nuxtjs/content.
+description: Learn how to use @nuxtjs/content.Learn how to use @nuxtjs/content.Learn how to use @nuxtjs/content.Learn how to use @nuxtjs/content.Learn how to use @nuxtjs/content.Learn how to use @nuxtjs/content.
 tags: ['sample', 'test']
 image: '/3000.png'
 ---